Where You Can Find Help

 Update Your Profile

-To update your profile hover over the top green toolbar banner on the screen and click on your name on the right side, this will bring up a page that says "Edit My Profile."
+To update your profile go to the top green toolbar banner on any page and click on your name, this will go to your member profile.

-Here you'll be able to update your photo (see below), details, contact information (kept private), and interests.
-For a more thorough walkthrough of each section in your profile, read the "Fill Out Your Profile" section in the Getting Started with New Community guide.
+Here you'll be able to add or update your photo (see below), details, contact information (kept private), and interests.
+Just click on any of the links.
+For a more thorough walkthrough of each section in your profile, read the "Fill Out Your Profile" section in the Getting Started with Community guide.

 How do I print a page on Community?

-- Click File > Print in your browser.
+- Select File > Print in your browser.

 - Or use a keyboard shortcut.
 Windows & Linux: Ctrl P. Mac: ⌘ P.